isomerpages/moe-palmviewpri/_palm-view-experience/CCE/CCE Student Development Experiences (SDEs).md

 </div>
 </li>
 <li>
-<p><em>Our students also visited the NLB at Punggol to understand more about the processes in place. </em>
+<p><em>Our students also visited the Punggol Regional Library to understand more about the processes in place.</em>
 </p>
 <p></p>
 <p></p>